cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/11/2020

+Finished adding all my non-Santa Catalina 'outside' photos to PointlessWaymarks without any major problems. now that there are several thousand pictures on the site the biggest problem I noticed was the speed to check and generate tags - for performance it may be necessary to track changes in the database?
+Added todo.

+Added a new folder and new cleanup routines for the temp HTML files.

+ItemsControl wrapped in a scroll viewer is a great solution for listbox like functionality when there won't be any sense of selection.
+One interesting detail is how to handle scrolling for new items - for now I put together a simple behavior to scroll to the end - this of course quickly falls apart with more sophisticated additions.

+Reworked the List Scroll on new item from attached property based to a behavior based solution and simplified the code.
+This code may not be as careful and safe as the previous code but I think this does the job in this scenario.

+Found in the GUI editor for tags that excluded tags were not shown - that was not the intent since in the main GUI you should (obviously...) see all the tags.
+Fixed.

+In some older photos found that in the details 'no' ISO wasn't handled correctly and the code thought the ISO appended to the beginning meant there was a valid value.

+10/6/2020

+Fixing small bugs inspired the start of a new test series on the GUI Contexts - hopefully I can steadily add to this for awhile.
+While it will be nice to have better testing I'm also glad to cycle back to actually using the software (working on PointlessWaymarks at the moment), it is a real advantage to being a 'real' user of your product.

+Found that the WiebView2 NavigateToString method apparently has a limit on the size of the string (the error message is cryptic but reducing string size or writing the full string to a file and loading both fix the issue) which was causing problems in the Post preview - quickly switched this over to writing a file and using file:// but need to go back and clean up the files now.
+(Writing files had partly not been an option in the original WebView because UWP security restrictions made file access more complicated for the control).

 10/5/2020